Bluish-fronted jacamar

 The bluish-fronted jacamar (Galbula cyanescens) is a species of bird in the family Galbulidae.
 It is found in Bolivia, Brazil, and Peru.

 Taxonomy and systematics

 The bluish-fronted jacamar is monotypic.
-It and the rufous-tailed (Galbula ruficauda), white-chinned (G. tombacea), coppery-chested (G. pastazae), and green-tailed jacamars (G. glabula) are considered to form a superspecies.
+It and the rufous-tailed (Galbula ruficauda), white-chinned (G. tombacea), coppery-chested (G. pastazae), and green-tailed jacamars (G. galbula) are considered to form a superspecies.

 Description

 The bluish-fronted jacamar is 20 to 23 cm long and weighs 22 to 26 g.
 The male's crown, including the forehead ("front") is metallic green to bluish and the upper parts are metallic green with a bluish gloss.
 The chin and upper throat are blackish, the lower throat and chest green, and the rest of the underparts rufous.
 The female differs only in that the lower breast and belly are ochraceous.

 Distribution and habitat

 The bluish-fronted jacamar is found east of the Andes and south of the Amazon River, in eastern Peru, in western Brazil as far east as the Madeira River, and south into Bolivia's La Paz Department.
 It inhabits humid primary forest, gallery forest, and secondary forest up to 1000 m elevation.
 It is typically found in mid-stage succession vegetation along the forest edges and especially along watercourses and lakesides.